UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/electromagnetism/EMpotentials.md

-# Electromagnetic Potentials and Gauge Theories*

-## Scalar and Vector Potentials
+# Electromagnetic Scalar and Vector Potentials

 There is a different way to view these equations of electromagnetism, using the rules of vector calculus.
 Lets begin simply by expressing the electric field ${\bf E}$ in terms of a potential:
 ```{math}